 Multiple people shot at Ramadan event in West Philadelphia, several people in custody, police say

-PHILADELPHIA (CBS) - Multiple people were shot at a large gathering at 47th Street and Girard Avenue in West Philadelphia on Wednesday afternoon, according to police.
+PHILADELPHIA (CBS) - Multiple people were shot at a large gathering at 47th Street and Girard Avenue in West Philadelphia's Parkside section Wednesday afternoon, according to police.
 A source told CBS Philadelphia the shooting happened at the end of a Ramadan event.

 Police said several people are in custody.